Asynchronous Modal FRP: Operational Semantics and Operational Guarantees

 Figure~\ref{fig:machine} defines the evaluation semantics as a deterministic big-step operational semantics.
 We write $\heval t \sigma v \tau$ to denote that when given a term $t$, a \emph{store} $\sigma$, and an \emph{input buffer} $\iota$, the machine computes a value $v$ and a new store $\tau$.
 During the computation, the machine may defer computations into the future by storing unevaluated terms in the store $\sigma$ to be retrieved and evaluated later.
 Conversely, the machine may also retrieve terms whose evaluation have been deferred at an earlier time and evaluate them now.
 In addition, the machine may read the new value of the most recently updated push channel from the store $\sigma$ and read the current value of any buffered channel from the input buffer $\iota$.

 To facilitate the delay of computations, the syntax of the language features heap locations $l$, which are not typable in the calculus but may be introduced by the machine during evaluation.
 A heap location represents a delayed computation that can be resumed once a particular clock has ticked, which indicates that the data the delayed computation is waiting for has arrived.
 To this end, each heap location $l$ is associated with a clock, denoted $\cl{l}$.
 As soon as the clock $\cl{l}$ ticks, the delayed computation represented by $l$ can be resumed by retrieving the unevaluated term stored at heap location $l$ and evaluating it.
 We write $\locs$ for the set of all heap locations and assume that for each clock $\Theta$, there are countably infinitely many locations $l$ with $\cl l = \Theta$.
-A clock $\Theta$ is a finite set of push channels drawn from $\dom\Delta$, and ticks any time any of its channels $\kappa \in \Theta$ is updated.
+A clock $\Theta$ is a finite set of push channels drawn from $\dom\Delta$, and it ticks any time any of its channels $\kappa \in \Theta$ is updated.
 For example, assuming an input context $\Delta$ for a GUI, the clock $\set{\sym{keyPressed}, \sym{mouseCoord}}$ ticks whenever the user presses a key or moves the mouse.
+Note that we are now more precise in distinguishing \emph{clock expressions}, typically denoted $\theta$, and \emph{clocks}, typically denoted $\Theta$.
+A closed clock expression $\theta$ evaluates to a clock $\cleval\theta$ as follows:

 Delayed computations reside in a heap, which is simply a finite mapping $\eta$ from heap locations to terms.
 Of particular interest are heaps $\eta$ whose locations, denoted $\dom{\eta}$, each have a clock that contains a given input channel $\kappa$: